On the total volume of the double hyperbolic space: Models for

 \subsection{Upper half-space model}

-The upper half-space model for $\mathbb{DH}^n$ comes from a stereographic projection of the unit $n$-sphere of the hemisphere model from $(0,\dots,0,-1)$ to the plane $x_n=1$:
+The upper half-space model for $\mathbb{DH}^n$ comes from a stereographic projection of the unit $n$-sphere of the hemisphere model from $(0,\dots,0,-1)$ to the plane $x_n=1$ (see Figure~\ref{figure_projection}):

-In the upper half-space model, a half-space in $\mathbb{DH}^n$ is either the inside or the outside of a ball whose center is on $x_0=0$, or a Euclidean half-space whose boundary is a vertical plane to $x_0=0$.
+A half-space is either the inside or the outside of a ball whose center is on $x_0=0$, or a Euclidean half-space whose face is a vertical plane to $x_0=0$.
 We remark that the upper or lower half-space is not a \emph{half-space} in $\mathbb{DH}^n$.
-The geodesics in $\mathbb{DH}^n$ are either straight lines or \emph{full} circles that are perpendicular to $x_0=0$.
-For \emph{both} the upper half-space of $x_0>0$ and the lower half-space of $x_0<0$, the associated metric $ds$ is
+The geodesics are either straight lines or circles that are perpendicular to $x_0=0$.
+For both the upper half-space of $x_0>0$ and the lower half-space of $x_0<0$, the associated metric is

 and the associated volume element is

 Notice that for $n$ odd the coefficient is negative for $x_0<0$.